Tips To Prevent Chin Acne

 Chin acne treatment requires a methodical approach to cleansing, exfoliating and adjusting one's diet to prevent acne flare-ups.
 Wash your face daily with a face wash that does not strip skin of its natural oils which can then result in skin compensating for this and producing more oil.
 Thyme Out Face and Body Wash contains just four natural ingredients to cleanse the skin, maintain healthy pH levels and does not strip skin of its natural oils.
 Additionally, Thyme extract displays powerful antibacterial properties to reduce the numbers of acne causing bacteria that live on skin’s surface.

 Exfoliate at the very least twice a week using a gentle chemical exfoliant.
 Physical scrubs and exfoliants, if used incorrectly, can result in inflammation that can lead to excess oil production.
 Azelaic acid is a skin-friendly chemical exfoliant which helps to clean pores of any excess oils and removes dead skin cells ensuring that these do not clog pores.
-Garden of Wisdom’s Azelaic Acid contains an azelaic acid derivative, potassium azeloyl diglycinate, which is a silky smooth chemical exfoliant that also works as a humectant to restore hydration to skin.
+Azelaic Acid 10% Serum helps to calm any redness and inflammation that leads to excess oil production.
+It is also a skin-friendly acid meaning that it is ideal for sensitive skin types.
+Additionally, it helps to inhibit an enzyme that leads to dark patches on skin.
+This is why azelaic acid is great for acne breakouts, acne scarring and uneven skin tone.

 Try to use water-based makeup and not oil-based which could clog up your pores.
 And remember to remove makeup before going to bed.